 Ferrum awards the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and

-degree candidates must complete at least 121 hours of course work, of which 30 hours
+candidates must complete at least 121 hours of course work, of which 30 hours must

-minor must be completed at Ferrum.
-This requirement may be waived at the discretion
+must be completed at Ferrum.
+This requirement may be waived at the discretion of the

-of the program coordinator in association with the School Dean.
-Please refer to the
+program coordinator in association with the School Dean.
+Please refer to the detailed

 Liberal Arts Core Requirements